How to buy Medibank (MPL) shares

-Medibank Private Limited is an insurance—diversified business based in Australia.
-Medibank shares (MPL) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $2.59 – an increase of 4.44% over the previous week.
-Medibank has a trailing 12-month revenue of around $6.8 billion.
+Medibank Private Limited is an insurance-diversified business based in Australia.
+Medibank shares (MPL) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Medibank has a trailing 12-month revenue of around $7 billion.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Medibank